-Women often experience inequalities in access to resources, including bank lending, training opportunities, information, and technology, which limit their abilities in climate change adaptation.
-It can also be hard to organize around the constraints of women's work if their work patterns are atomized.
-Wellconsidered approaches to building climate resilience are needed.
+inequalities in access to resources, including bank lending, training their abilities in climate change adaptation.
+It can also be hard to organize around the constraints of women's work if their work considered approaches to building climate resilience are needed.